faizitguy/fp-js/fp/basics/notes.md

 But sometimes you take the blue 2X2 brick and the gray 4X1 brick and put them together in a certain way, and you realize, "that's a useful piece that I need often"

 - Kyle Thompson

+understand how to use compose or pipe for composing functions from concepts/compose

+### Arity and how it effects composition